 Digital marketing includes content marketing, SEO, SEM, and email marketing, to name just a few.
 What you post on social networks such as Twitter or Facebook can help attract potential customers to your brand, but remember that there's more to online marketing.
 SEMrush is a tool that can help you excel in a wide variety of efforts to increase your brand's awareness in the digital world.

 This is yet another tool that every experienced digital marketer knows.
 Its features might be rather limited when compared to SEMrush.
 Still, if you are looking for an agency that focuses solely on social media accounts management, Sprout Social might be a superior option.
-That's because it is extremely easy to use, even for those who don't have much experience with digital marketing tools.
+That's because it is straightforward to use, even for those who don't have much experience with digital marketing tools.
 You can use it to manage multiple social network accounts with an extraordinarily intuitive interface.

 However, now you might be under the impression that this tool only has basic features.
 Quite the contrary!
 Although rookie-friendly, it will be deeply appreciated by digital marketing professionals as well.